Fountains of Wayne (album): Cover

 The album's cover photo of a little boy clutching a rabbit and posing like a superhero was shot by Nick Waplington.
 It was also used for the album cover of Plastic Jewels by the UK band Flamingoes, which came out in the US two weeks before this album.
 According to Chris Collingwood, "This English photographer licensed the photograph to both bands.
 Worse than that, he was directly asked by us if he had licensed it to anybody else and he said no. So, basically, the guy's a complete asshole.
 We're changing the cover in Europe, but we're keeping it the same in the States.
 It's just too good a picture."

 Release

 The album was met with moderate commercial success and favorable reviews.
 Songs from it were featured on MTV's 120 Minutes program.
-The album's lead single "Radiation Vibe" was included in the 2021 edition of Rolling Stone's 500 Greatest Songs of All Time.
+The Toronto Star called the album "an appealing debut of clever, boisterous melodic pop that sounds classic on the first listen."

-A reissue of the vinyl was released on Yep Roc Records.
+The album's lead single "Radiation Vibe" was included in the 2021 edition of Rolling Stone's "500 Greatest Songs of All Time".